neondatabase/website/content/docs/get-started-with-neon/why-neon.md

 Neon is designed for a wide range of users, from individual developers to enterprises, seeking modern, serverless Postgres capabilities.
 It caters to those who need a fully managed, scalable, and cost-effective database solution.
 Key users include:

 - **Individual developers** looking for a fast and easy way to set up a Postgres database without the hassle of installation or configuration.
 Neon's Free Plan makes it easy to get started.
-[Free Plan](/docs/introduction/plans#free-plan) users get access to all regions and features like connection pooling, project sharing, and branching.
+[Free Plan](/docs/introduction/plans#free-plan) users get access to all regions and features like connection pooling, project collaboration, and branching.
 When you are ready to scale, you can easily upgrade your account to a paid plan for more computing power, storage, and advanced features.

   <Admonition type="tip" title="Neon's Free Plan is here to stay">
   Neon's Free Plan is a fundamental part of our commitment to users.
 Our architecture, which separates storage and compute, enables a sustainable Free Plan.
 You can build your personal project or PoC with confidence, knowing that our Free Plan is here to stay.
 [Learn more about our Free Plan from Neon's CEO](https://twitter.com/nikitabase/status/1758639571414446415).